MicrosoftDocs/power-automate-docs/flow-docs/replace-workflows-with-flows.md

-When you run this flow against your quote, it summarizes quote line items for that quote and sends an approval request that the approver can respond to from Microsoft Flow, or the actionable email they receive.
+When you run this flow against your quote, it summarizes quote line items for that quote and sends an approval request that the approver can respond to from Power Automate, or the actionable email they receive.
 An example of the display is below:

 ![Flow in action](media/flow-in-action.png "Flow in action")